 Ben Fowlie is an independent film programmer with over 10 years of experience.
 He is the founder and director of the Camden International Film Festival (CIFF), a documentary festival recognized as one of the top 25 documentary film festivals in the world, and one of the 12 best “small town” film festivals in the US.
 He is also the founder of the Points North Documentary Forum, a conference component of CIFF which has hosted dozens of key industry decision makers from the BBC, HBO, A&E, The New York Times, Vimeo, PBS, POV, ITVS, ZDF, Arte, the Tribeca Institute, the Sundance Institute and Channel and Cinereach, among others.
 He is also a co-founder and programmer for the award winning DocYard screening series in Cambridge, MA.
 Ben has been honored as a member of the Thom Powers “20 under 40: Industry Leaders To Watch Out For” and currently sits on the Industry Advisory Board and Nominating Committee for the Cinema Eye Honors for Nonfiction Filmmaking.
 A frequent panelist and juror at film festivals including the Silverdocs Film Festival, Big Sky Documentary Film Festival, SXSW and Sheffield Doc/Fest in the UK, Ben also works with filmmakers as an independent consultant.

 Erin Trahan has a particular interest in facilitating public dialogue about arts and culture and has led discussions for the Museum of Fine Arts, Boston, Boston Public Library, Mass Poetry Festival, the DocYard, and several area film festivals.
 Her writing includes film and travel journalism, essays, and poems.
-She currently edits and publishes The Independent, an online magazine about film, reads poetry submissions for AGNI Magazine, and juggles assorted freelance projects, such as helping to produce the personal documentary LOVE AND OTHER ANXIETIES.
+She currently edits and publishes The Independent, an online magazine about film, contributes film reviews and feature stories to WBUR’s The ARTery, reads poetry submissions for AGNI Magazine, and juggles assorted freelance projects, such as helping to produce the personal documentary LOVE AND OTHER ANXIETIES.
 She earned an MFA in poetry from Bennington College in 2010.